tijithomas/partner-charts/packages/dkube/charts/app-readme.md

 - The worker nodes could be brought up with any of the following OS distributions
   - Ubuntu 20.04
   - CentOS / RHEL 7.9
+  - Amazon Linux 2 for installations on AWS
 - Storage
   - The recommended storage option for DKube meta-data and user ML resources is an external NFS server with a min of 1TB storage available.
   - For evaluation purposes, one of the worker nodes can be configured as the storage option.
 In this case the recommended size of storage on the worker node is 1 TB and a minimum size of 400 GB.
 * Dkube recommends a Kubernetes version of 1.16 or higher.

+Before you proceed with the installation, please contact us at support.dkube.io to get details of Dkube images registry.
 For more information on installation, refer to the [Dkube Installation Guide](https://dkube.io/install/install3_x/Install-Advanced.html).